archival photo of the Shanghai Low night club in Chinatown, SF circa 1920s

 The Historic Preservation Commission (HPC) has made it a priority to identify places associated with San Francisco’s social and cultural heritage.
 One way to do this is through the landmark designation process.

-The Board of Supervisors recently initiated Landmark Designation process for the historic City Cemetery (known today as Lincoln Park), important in San Francisco’s Chinese American history as the only municipal burial place for indigent dead between the 1860s and early 1900s and for hosting remnants of the Kong Chow Funerary Chapel, which stands as a symbol of Chinese culture and history in San Francisco.
+The Board of Supervisors approved Landmark Designation of the historic City Cemetery (known today as Lincoln Park) on September 27, 2022.
+San Francisco's 306th landmark is important in San Francisco’s Chinese American history as the only municipal burial place for indigent dead between the 1860s and early 1900s and for hosting remnants of the Kong Chow Funerary Chapel, which stands as a symbol of Chinese culture and history in San Francisco.

 Other existing landmarks associated wholly or in part with Chinese American history in San Francisco include the Donaldina Cameron House (920 Sacramento Street, Landmark No. 44) and the Oriental Warehouse (650 Delancey Street, Landmark No. 101).
 As part of this effort, staff is reviewing existing landmarks to determine if they require updating to include omitted community histories, including the Chinese American experience.
-The Clay Street Center (965 Clay Street, Landmark No. 122), formerly the Chinese YWCA, is among the landmarks under review.
+The Clay Street Center (965 Clay Street, Landmark No. 122) – formerly the Chinese YWCA, and the current location of the Chinese Historical Society of America – is among the landmarks under review.

 Another way to protect these buildings is to provide economic incentives.
 The context itself can recommend policies to incentivize businesses, protect community spaces, and interpret significant sites where the physical fabric of a building or site has been lost.
 If adopted by the HPC, the document can be used by community historians, advocates and city planners to provide a foundation for the protection, identification, interpretation, and designation of significant Chinese American related sites and places.